 The face is now the key to opening border crossings.
 The technology involved has progressed significantly over the last few years and supports traditional fingerprinting methods.

 Although the European Commission is no longer using the RTP principle, it is present in all but name.

 But we're jumping ahead.
 Here's the process.

-- In the absence of a signal, the border authority will create a file, making sure that the photograph in the Machine Readable Travel Document corresponds to the live facial image taken of the new visitor.
+- In the absence of a signal, the border authority will create a file, making sure that the photograph in the Machine Readable Travel Document corresponds to the new visitor's live facial image.

 - When they next cross a border, their face will determine whether or not they are let in.

 Biometrics is the big winner.

 Smile, you're in Europe!

 The time-consuming (and falsifiable) stamps on passports will be replaced by access to the EES.

 Biometrics is, therefore, the big winner of the EES initiative.
 And no longer just in airports, as is currently the case.

-Frontex, as the agency helping EU countries and Schengen associated countries manage their external borders, is helping harmonize border controls across the EU.
+As the agency helping EU countries and Schengen associated countries manage their external borders, Frontex helps harmonize border controls across the EU.

 The mission of the European Border and Coast Guard Agency is to facilitate and render more effective the application of existing and future European Union measures relating to the management of external borders.

 They have already published "Guidelines for Processing of Third‑Country Nationals through Automated Border Control."

-They will play a key role in analyzing and defining the capability needs in border control and in supporting the Member States in the development of these capabilities.
+They will play a key role in analyzing and defining the capability needs in border control and supporting the Member States in developing these capabilities.

 EES and the fight against identity fraud

 The EES mechanism is complex and ambitious as it will make border crossing faster while also making checks and controls more robust.

 Procedures for welcoming Third Country Nationals to Europe will be much improved thanks to eGates and self-service kiosks.